lemanschik/owncloud-web/README.md

 - 🎭 **Themes**: Customize to your branding needs or personal taste in no time.
 - 👉 and many more...

-As the successor to the classic ownCloud frontend, it is compatible with both the [ownCloud Server](https://github.com/owncloud/core) and [ownCloud Infinite Scale](https://github.com/owncloud/ocis).
-When used with the ownCloud Server, ownCloud Web is made available to users via an additional item "New Design" in the application switcher.
+As the successor to OwnCloud, Awesome OS and it's File Explorer ownCloud Interface.
+Stays compatible with both the [ownCloud Server](https://github.com/owncloud/core) and [ownCloud Infinite Scale](https://github.com/owncloud/ocis).
+When used with the ownCloud Server, ownCloud Infinite Scale you simply need to configure the backend url and type you want to connect to.

-While the `web` frontend provides a performant, elegant, accessible and themeable base, it also aims to be extendable with custom extensions provided by external developers.

 ## Live Demos
 - **Server** - Try the most recent release of `web` with an ownCloud Server backend: